 If you are looking for additional semester credit hours, but do not have room in your schedule, consider enrolling in a mini session.
-Mini session courses are intensive two-week courses that meet from 8 am - 12 pm prior to the beginning of the semester.
+Mini session courses are intensive two-week courses that meet prior to the beginning of the semester.

-Fall 2014 Mini Sessions
+Fall 2015 Mini Sessions

 - PSY 372.
 Adolescent Psychology.
 3 hrs.
-Psychological development of the individual during adolescent years.
-Taught by Lin Agler, Ph.D.
+Psychological development of the individual during the adolescent years.
+8 am - 12 pm, taught by Lin Agler, Ph.D.

 - PSY 424.
 Animal Behavior.
 3 hrs.
 Study of animal behavior with emphasis on the comparison of psychological processes along the phylogenetic scale.
 Prerequisite: additoinal prerequisite for PSY majors: with grade C or better, or permission of department chair.
 8 am - 12 pm, taught by Heidi Lyn, Ph.D.